-Select five (5) credits of coursework from Humanities List A, five (5) credits of coursework from Social Sciences, and an additional five (5) credits of coursework from either area for a minimum of fifteen (15) credits.
-Humanities List A and Social Sciences courses must be selected from the Associate of Arts Distribution List.
+Select five (5) credits of coursework from Humanities, five (5) credits of coursework from Social Sciences, and an additional five (5) credits of coursework from either area for a minimum of fifteen (15) credits.
+Humanities and Social Sciences courses must be selected from the Associate of Arts Distribution List.
+A maximum of five (5) credits of "B" list coursework may be applied.

-Pre-major Sequence - 25 credits
+Pre-Major Sequence - 25 credits